sensu/sensu-docs/content/sensu-go/6.1/sensuctl/sensuctl-bonsai.md

 ---
 title: "Use sensuctl with Bonsai"
 linkTitle: "Use sensuctl with Bonsai"
-description: "Sensuctl supports installing dynamic runtime asset definitions directly from Bonsai, the Sensu asset index, and checking for outdated dynamic runtime assets.
+description: "Sensuctl supports installing dynamic runtime asset definitions directly from Bonsai, the Sensu asset hub, and checking for outdated dynamic runtime assets.
 Read this page to learn about using sensuctl with Bonsai."
 weight: 50
 version: "6.1"
 product: "Sensu Go"